Coolhikinggear.com

 Rain gear is a critical part of your hiking gear and if you choose to really get into hiking, you need to buy the proper gear that is suitable for the trail.
 If however, you’re just dipping your toes in the water on a couple of short hikes, I think you can utilize some of the alternatives suggested above until you confirm hiking is the thing for you.

 If you’re sure hiking is the thing for you from the get go, take time to find a good jacket.
-Read the rain jacket buying guide and check out the hiking jackets page for some very functional and popular jackets.
+Read the rain jacket buying guide and check out the recommended hiking jackets linked to above for some very functional and popular jackets.
 Similarly educate yourself about rain pants before buying them too.

 Finally, I think you should always have a rain jacket with you but in warmer times of year, in good conditions on very safe hiking trails, you are probably fine to leave the rain pants at home.
 As always, use your common sense to make a judgement call.